DanielaMara/cat-pictures/README.md

-# cat-pictures
+# PiCATures
-Fetching and Displaying Cat Pictures
+iOS app to fetch cat images from https://imgur.com, and display them in a gallery.